-Regarding the passage in the House, Rep. Jeff Flake (R-AZ) released this statement:
+Regarding the passage in the House, Rep. Jeff Flake (R-Ariz.) released this statement:

 “This isn’t a Red-or-Blue, liberal-versus-conservative issue.
 It’s about giving near-veterans like me and many of my constituents the recognition we’ve been denied for far too long.”
 Currently, 345 out of 435, or roughly 80% of members of the U.S. House of Representatives, have no recorded military service.

 As the bill nears the Senate floor, however, some opponents are voicing concerns.
-Senator and Navy veteran John McCain (R-AZ) held a press conference outside his home in Phoenix, Arizona on Tuesday, calling the bill “a mockery… of all that I hold dear.”
+Sen. John McCain (R-Ariz.), a Navy veteran, held a press conference outside his home in Phoenix on Tuesday, calling the bill “a mockery… of all that I hold dear.”
 He also stated that he would “rather tongue-kiss Jane Fonda” than vote to approve the measure.
-Before he could take questions, he had to be ushered away for medical treatment when blood began seeping from his clenched fist—reportedly from clutching his Silver Star too tightly.
+Before he could take questions, he had to be ushered away for medical treatment when blood began seeping from his clenched fist — reportedly from clutching his Silver Star too tightly.